atmtools/arts/doc/arts/guide.theory.absorption.rst

 It is clear that the non-LTE expression is the one that is incorrect here.
-The energy of the emitted photon is not :math:`h\nu_0` but :math:`h\nu`, and as such the actual energy of the transition is :math:`E'_u-E'_l = h\nu`, but this should be relatively close in cases where we actualy care about non-LTE (which is low density, low collision atmospheres).
+The energy of the emitted photon is not :math:`h\nu_0` but :math:`h\nu`, and as such the actual energy of the transition is :math:`E'_u-E'_l = h\nu`, but this should be relatively close in cases where we actually care about non-LTE (which is low density, low collision atmospheres).